Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Related Work

 \section{Related Work}

 A range of approaches to causal discovery in both temporal and non-temporal data exist \citep{heinze2018causal,spirtes2000causation,peters2017elements}.
 One common class is \textit{constraint-based}, relying on conditional independence testing to uncover an underlying DAG structure or equivalence class \citep{spirtes2000causation}.
 These methods predict a single graph $\hat{\mathcal{G}}$ (or equivalence class) for all samples.
 There is no notion of fitting a dynamics model for time-series methods in this class \citep{entner2010causal}.
-Another common class of methods for causal discovery is \textit{score-based} \citep{chickering2002optimal}.
-Here, a heuristic score function $h$ is chosen, and the methods perform a search through graph space to optimize this score, i.e. $\hat{\mathcal{G}} = \textrm{argmin}_{\mathcal{G}} \ h(\mathcal{G})$.
-Our proposed decoder-based inference (\cref{eq:tta}) can be seen as score-based causal discovery with a \textit{learned} score function $\mathcal{L} \circ f_{\star}$.
+Another common class of methods for causal discovery is \textit{score-based} \citep{chickering2002optimal, bengio2019meta}.
+Here, a score function $h$ is chosen, and the methods perform a search through graph space to optimize this score, i.e. $\hat{\mathcal{G}} = \textrm{argmin}_{\mathcal{G}} \ h(\mathcal{G})$.
+Our proposed decoder-based inference (\cref{eq:tta}) can be seen as score-based causal discovery with a \textit{learned} score function $\mathcal{L} \circ f_{\theta_\star}$.
+A third class of methods fits a (possibly regularized) dynamics model $f$ and then analyzes its form to produce a causal graph estimate, by using linear dynamics \citep{JMLR:v11:hyvarinen10a}, recurrent models \citep{tank2018neural,khanna2019economy,nauta2019causal}, or other deep-learning based approaches \citep{wu2020discovering,lachapelle2019gradient,zheng2020learning}.
+See \cref{sec:background} for discussion.